Step 1: Condo Assignment Consultation - for Sellers

 Step 2: Please Complete Your Condo Profile

-If the Preliminary Consult (Step 1 above) looks good then I will need you to provide more information about your condo.
-These details are used in Step 3 to establish your condo's market value and list price.
+If the Preliminary Consult (Step 1 above) looks good then I will need you to provide more information about your property.
+These details are used in Step 3 to establish your property market value and list price.

 If you are ready, please complete the form:

-Step 3: Market Valuation & List Price Report *
+Step 3: Consult by Phone on Market Value & List Price

 (More details below)